 When I started making video games I became fascinated by the production of electronic music.
 Much like the blues music I have experienced, I sense an emotional quality to analog synthesizer sounds.

-I am currently using a Dave Smith Prophet '08 analog synthesizer, Renoise digital audio workstation and a Roland TR-808 drum machine to produce my soundtracks.
+I am currently using a Dave Smith Prophet '08 analog synthesizer, Renoise digital audio workstation and Roland drum machines to produce my soundtracks.
 Most of my tracks are inspired by chiptunes, electronic music artists and retro video games.

 The potential of new ideas and the opportunity to learn has kept me excited about technology all these years.

 In 2007 I created the first fenderQbox, a custom tailored embedded wireless business solution.
 These are excellent for office networks.
 The ability to customize it for your business needs is one of its primary advantages.
 Monitoring your network traffic with packet filter statistics is just one of its many benefits.

 I started programming in BASIC on a Commodore VIC-20 in the early 80s.
 My work has been made possible by some of the following technical buzzwords.
 ActionScript, Adventure Game Studio, Apache Flex, C, C++, FlashPunk, Git, Lua, Objective-C, OpenGL, Simple DirectMedia Layer and iOS SDK.

 Please feel free to contact me.
 I would love to hear from you.
 You can connect with me using social media or by simply sending me an email.
 I can also be found on the Internet Relay Chat network freenode.net.